 I’m sure you’ve heard me say it before, but Disneyland is not as rigid in their planning as Walt Disney World is.
-I know some WDW veterans may find it stressful, but I find it refreshing.
+I know some Walt Disney World veterans may find it stressful that their first visit to Disneyland requires so little planning, but I find it refreshing.
 There’s no need to know where you’d like to eat 6 months in advance.
 You don’t make your FastPasses in advance!
 Imagine not having to know what rides you’d like to do 2 months before your trip!
 There’s no linking your resort reservation to the Disneyland app.

 Remember what it was like to visit the Disney parks 20 years ago?
 Where you just went and did what you felt like when you felt like it?
 Disneyland is still like that!
 Sure, it will take some getting used to, but I think you’ll find it really opens you up to spontaneity and to actually slowing down.
 Maybe you’ll notice all of the incredible details around the parks!

 If you are familiar with Walt Disney World, it might be tempting to skip rides they have in the Florida parks.
 But don’t do that!
 And here’s why.
 Just because something might seem similar, it’s actually very different.
 Sure, there’s a Pirates of the Caribbean in Florida.
 But the one at Disneyland is the original, and there are a dozen scenes that don’t exist in the Florida version.
 Space mountain in California is smoother and comes with a sound track!
 It’s a small world comes with adorable Mary Blair versions of your favorite Disney characters (how many can YOU find!?).
 Fantasmic – well, Fantasmic is just ten billion times better in Disneyland and if you skip it you are doing everything wrong!
 I said it!